fiendish/rhyming_is_easy/README.md

 you'd agree that I am right.
 How we see it, who can say.
 Maybe it's a trick of light.
-Or maybe brains just work this way to dodge the wall man's slanted bite.
+Or maybe our brains work this way to dodge the wall man's slanted bite.
 ```